hoopdad/hoopdad.github.io/docs/ai/_posts/2026-04-01-foundry-hosted-agents-v2-with-mcp-tools.md

 - Manageable testability of components to promote higher quality and confidence
 - Distributable across networks to put resources where they need to be or where they can be

-These are just a few benefits of the distributed, loosely coupled architectures favored in Agent construction previously seen in various app architectures from the past decades of distributed computing.
+These are just a few benefits of a distributed, loosely coupled architectures.
+I think they deserve attention in Agent implementation patterns, with directly applicable benefits from previously seen app architectures from the past decades of distributed computing.

 - Object-oriented design (90's)